th3c0d3br34ker/hbd/README.md

 ## Requirements

-You should have the [Node.js](https://nodejs.org/) installed in your machine.
+You should have [Node.js](https://nodejs.org/) installed in your machine.

 That's all! 😊